Full Post

 This is the bamboo forest just before the parking lot.

-This trail is on the opposite side of the lookout.
 You gain elevation fast and get an awesome view.

 We took tons of pictures.

 The first notch comes up right away.
 If you didn’t take any breaks to soak in the view, you could probably reach the first notch withing 25 minutes.
-It’s a easy climb down and up out of it.

 As the trail continues there are some narrow sections but luckily for us, there was very little wind on this day.
 I’m not sure if this hike would have been possible if the winds were gusting as they normally do at the Pali Lookout.